-Under the 2012 Directors Plan, as compensation for attendance at each Board meeting and each meeting of each committee of the Board on which he or she serves when the committee meeting is not held within one day of a meeting of the Board, each Nonemployee Director will be paid 500 shares of Common Stock.
+Under the 2012 Directors Plan, as compensation for attendance at each Board meeting and each meeting of each committee of the Board on which he or she serves when the committee meeting is not held within one day of a meeting of the Board, each

+Nonemployee Director will be paid 500 shares of Common Stock.
 The Chairman's fee is twice that of a regular director, and the fee for the chairs of each Board committee is 125% that of a regular director.
 The Board has the authority to change from time to time, in any manner it deems desirable or appropriate, the share compensation to be awarded to all or any one or more Nonemployee Directors, provided that, with limited exceptions, such changes are subject to prior shareholder approval.
 The aggregate number of Shares which may be issued during any single calendar year is limited to 25,000 Shares.
 The 2012 Directors Plan authorizes the issuance of up to 270,000 shares of common stock.
-At December 29, 2012, 256,749 shares remained available for issuance under the 2012 Directors Plan.
+At December 28, 2013, 240,249 shares remained available for issuance under the 2012 Directors Plan.

-Directors were granted 17,607 and 14,936 shares during 2012 and 2011, respectively.
-The Company recognized director stock compensation expense of \$451 and \$264, for 2012 and 2011, respectively.
+Directors were granted 16,500 and 17,607 shares for the twelve months ended December 28, 2013, and December 29, 2012, respectively.
+The Company recognized director stock compensation expense of \$592 and \$451 for the twelve months ended December 28, 2013, and December 29, 2012, respectively.